RuiLiGitLove/LUMEN/README.md

 #### 4. Postprocessing and endpoint detection (automatic)
 - Run code in step 4 of the jupyter notebook to postprocess the corrected segmentation and detect endpoints.
+- It is recommended to double check results from this step
+    - Load the postprocessed segmentation mask (`postprocessed_LSA_seg.nii.gz`) and all the detected endpoint files (e.g. `F1.json`) into Slicer -- we have written a dedicated function for this to avoid Slicer automatically appending '_x' to file names.
+Simply call `load_postprocessed_seg("path/to/postprocessed/folder")` from the python terminal inside Slicer.
-- It is recommended to double check results from this step -- load into Slicer the postprocessed segmentation mask, `postprocessed_LSA_seg.nii.gz`, and all the detected endpoint files, e.g. `F1.json`.
-Each segment in `postprocessed_LSA_seg.nii.gz` corresponds to the LSA branches originating from a different stem. `F1.json` stores the endpoints for segment 1, and similarly for other segments. **Check that the origin endpoints are toggle selected as blue**.
+    - Each segment in `postprocessed_LSA_seg.nii.gz` corresponds to the LSA branches originating from a different stem. `F1.json` stores the endpoints for segment 1, and similarly for other segments. **Check that the origin endpoints are toggle selected as blue**.
 - If the automatically detected endpoints are wrong, you may drag them to the correct location.
 You may use the `Extract Centerline` module to add new endpoints to each list.
 - If you modified the endpoints, save them to the same json files.
 ![postprocessed](Images/step_4.png)